cfcanaoj/gpuhydro/ADcppopenmp/README.md

     make main.x

-Then `Simulation.x`is made in this directory.
+Then `main.x`is made in this directory.

 ### run
 Let's run the code.

     sbatch sj_g00.sh

-The simulation data is saved in `bindata/`.
+The simulation data is saved in `snap/`.